 The UE may discard the successful handover information, i.e., release the UE variable VarSuccessHO-Report, 48 hours after the last successful handover information is added to the VarSuccessHO-Report.

+NOTE 3: When both complementary CHO only configuration and CHO with candidate SCG configuration are configured (for the same CHO candidate cell) to UE, UE shall prioritize reporting the CHO with candidate SCG related info in successful handover report.

 CHANGE END